JacobHocker/my-js-phase-1-project/NOTES.md

 ## Stretch
 - Users can temporarily save advice according to what they think is good advice or bad advice.
 - Styling
-- a JSON server to persist the saved good advice
-- Users can click a link to show all the saved advice.
+- Users can also remove advice from the lists.